uwhackweek/schedule-2024/.github/ISSUE_TEMPLATE/tutorial.md

 ---
 name: Hackweek scheduling template
-description: Standardizes hackweek tutorial schedule planning using a project board.
+about: Standardizes hackweek tutorial schedule planning using a project board.
 ---

 **Lead:**